At Gaist, we are experts in collecting and analysing data for all our customers.

 We can also undertake individual and bespoke data inventory collection as required.

-Working with Highways Authorities or Highways Contractors, Gaist uses a range of advanced tools that have been developed from years of experience of working with a range of highway authorities.
+Working closely with Highways Authorities and Highways Contractors, Gaist uses a range of advanced tools that have been continually developed over years of experience of working with a range of highway authorities.

 We work closely with our customers Highways Engineers to build the identification process taking in smaller detailed condition data areas and calculating optimal schemes by combining them in to larger areas that meet the given scheme criteria.
 We work with other types of data as well as our condition data – for example, SCRIM and SCANNER.

-We use sophisticated and standard sets of algorithms, these can be customised to reflect local policies, maintenance treatments and criteria.
-Making this truly tailored to our customers needs.
+We use a sophisticated standard set of algorithms, which can also be customised to reflect local policies, maintenance treatments and criteria – making this truly tailored to our customers’ needs

 Good lifecycle planning supports strategic level planning and better decision making for future highway investment decisions.
 By considering an asset over a whole life cycle, it is possible to select the optimum point to intervene with the optimum treatment.
 Planning and estimating expenditure requirements alongside long-term asset performance is essential if future roads and services, including utility works, are to improve.
 These estimates can be used to determine the likely performance of the asset so that future budget can be prioritised accordingly.